Last Updated on March 9, 2025

 Beguiling Westport

 Continuing on the M59 up Ireland’s west coast, you’ll arrive in Westport in about an hour.
-Westport is quite attractive with tree-lined streets, eye-catching shops, and many restaurants and pubs, especially along charming Bridge Street.
+Westport has tree-lined streets, eye-catching shops, and many restaurants and pubs, especially along charming Bridge Street.

-The most famous of the pubs is Matt Molloy’s, a pub named for, and owned by, the flutist of the Grammy-Award winning musical group The Chieftains.
-The Grammy sits behind the bar, and one time when the bartender allowed me to hold it, I was surprised at how heavy it was.
+The most famous of the pubs is Matt Molloy’s, named for and owned by the flutist of the Grammy-award-winning musical group The Chieftains.
+The Grammy sits behind the bar, and one time, when the bartender allowed me to hold it, I was surprised at how heavy it was.
 It’s a great pub suitable for all ages.

 If You Go: